Jordan-Camilletti/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-These are my python(and occasional java) code chunks that I used to solve project euler problems.
+These are my python(and occasional java) code chunks that I used to solve Project Euler problems.